datatrails/datatrails-python/README.rst

 .. _readme:

-DATATRAILS Python Client
+DataTrails Python Client
 =========================

-The standard DATATRAILS Python Client.
+The standard DataTrails Python Client.

-Please note that the canonical API for DATATRAILS is always the REST API documented at https://docs.datatrails.ai
+Please note that the canonical API for DataTrails is always the REST API documented at https://docs.datatrails.ai

 Support